Saulo-Fonseca/BitCreator/README.md

 # BitCreator

-It creates a new random private key for Bitcoin (using /dev/random) and gets the following information of it:
+It creates a new random private key for Bitcoin (using /dev/random) and gets the following information out of it:

 - Private key (in Hex)
 - Private key (in WIF format)